-While there are no regulatory exposure limits outside of the workplace for hydrogen sulfide (H2S), there are exposure guidelines to which our monitoring data will be compared.
+While there are no regulatory exposure limits outside of the workplace for hydrogen sulfide (H2S), there are exposure guidelines to which any monitoring data will be compared.
 The Center for Disease Control and Prevention’s Agency for Toxic Substances and Disease Registry (ATSDR) has established an acute Minimal Risk Level (MRL) for H2S.
 A MRL is an estimate of the daily human exposure to a hazardous substance that is likely to be without appreciable risk of adverse health effects over a specified duration of exposure.1

 The Acute MRL for continuous exposure from 1 day to 14 days is 0.07 parts per million (ppm), which is equal to 70 parts per billion (ppb).
 The daily monitoring reports will show one day (24 hour) time-weighted averages in parts per billion (ppb).
-[The first four reports were reported in ppm, but have been re-published in ppb.]

 Part per billion (ppb) equivalents are shown on this page because other data related to this investigation has been expressed in these units.
 It is critical that the units of measurement between monitoring results and the exposure guidelines match.
 For example, both should be in either parts per million (ppm) or parts per billion (ppb).
 It is easy to convert one to the other.
 1 ppm = 1000 ppb, so to go from ppm to ppb, multiply by 1000; and to go from ppb to ppm, divide by 1000.

 It is important to understand units of measurement when looking at monitoring results.
 A part per billion (ppb) is the equivalent of a penny in a ten million dollars.
 See Table 1.
 Below for a perspective.